simonfuhrmann/mve/README.txt

     end_header

-If you are using MVE and want to create a surface from a set of depth maps, you can use the 'scene2pset' tools, which is included in the MVE distribution.
+If you are using MVE and want to create a surface from a set of depth maps, you can use the 'scene2pset' tool, which is included in the MVE distribution.

     Usage: scene2pset [ OPTS ] SCENE_DIR MESH_OUT